SharathSreekumar/twitter-react-typescript/README.md

 - server/:

-For production:

-> npm start
+> npm start // For production

 or

-For development:

-> npm run dev
+> npm run dev // For development

 - client/: